June 17, 2026

 Step 2: Process and validate invoices

-Once captured, the invoice must be verified.
-Your AP team confirms vendor information, checks quantities and pricing, and uses 2- or 3-way matching to ensure the invoice reflects what was ordered and received.
-If everything aligns, the invoice becomes ready for approval.
-Errors in quantities, pricing, or vendor data can cause exceptions that delay routing and approvals.
+After your team captures the invoice, your AP staff confirms vendor information, checks quantities and pricing, and uses 2- or 3-way matching to ensure the invoice reflects what was ordered and received.
+If everything aligns, the invoice moves to approval; errors in quantities, pricing, or vendor data create exceptions that delay the process.

 Step 3: Authorize and execute payments